Ericsson/dataplanebook/src/glossary.rst

       telecommunications network, that has largely fallen into disuse.
       As opposed to IP, ATM is connection-oriented on the data link layer.

+   ARP
+      The Address Resolution Protocol (ARP) is used in conjunction with IPv4 for discovering the link layer (e.g., Ethernet MAC address) for a particular IPv4 address.

    BGP
       The Border Gateway Protocol (BGP) is a protocol used by Internet routers to exchange routing and reachability information.